Hello there, Basel

 The impressive new building of Kunstmuseum Basel © Francesco Baj/ Switzerland Tourism

-Kunstmuseum Basel, a.k.a the Fine Arts Museum, hosts the oldest public art collection in the world - made accessible to the public in the 17th century.
+Kunstmuseum Basel, a.k.a the Fine Arts Museum, hosts the oldest public art collection in the world - made accessible to the public in the 17th century (1661 to be more precise).
 What is unique about this museum is the wide span of the works on display: you'll find 15th and 17th century artists next to iconic ones representing all major movements from the 18th century to present.
 The rich history of Kunstmuseum Basel is illustrated by the two old and new buildings, the original 17th century building, modeled after the Palazzo Ducale of Mantua and the new concrete building from 2008, which houses the temporary exhibitions.
+No wonder then, that London’s The Times named this museum the fifth best in the world in 2013.

-The Basel museum designed by the clear-cut Mario Botta, houses the largest collection of Tinguely's kinetic sculptures and some very interesting temporary exhibition.
+The Tinguely museum in Basel designed by the clear-cut architect Mario Botta, houses the largest collection of Tinguely's kinetic sculptures and some very interesting temporary exhibitions.
 We also love the children's workshops.

 The moving Tinguely Fountain in the old town is a wonderful site, a tribute to the old town theater and facing the building of the new Theater Basel.